Embracing amazing opportunities

 Beat the World Land Speed Record

-Currently held at 763mph (1228 km/h), the record-breaking car used DEUTSCH Autosport connectors.
-But as the new target for the record to beat is 1000mph (1610 km/h), they decided to place their trust in the data system with our products again.
-The program has been going for the past 7 years and we were there at the start.
+Held at 763mph (1228 km/h) since 1997, the record-breaking car used DEUTSCH Autosport connectors.
+But as the new target for the record to beat is 1000mph (1610 km/h), Bloodhound team decided to place their trust in the data system with TE products again.
+The program has been going for the past 10 years and TE was there at the start.
 The car uses a EUROJET Turbo EJ200 jet engine and 3 Nammo rockets to enable them to go for the 1000mph (1610 km/h) target.
 The first runs took place in UK in October 2017 at the Cornwall Airport Newquay where the car reached 200mph in 8 seconds.
-Then in 2018 the plan will be to test for the first time the rocket on a specially created race track at Hakskeen Pan, South Africa and try to reach 500mph - a new milestone on the journey to setting a new World Land Speed Record .
-As this has never been done before, there has been a huge effort in planning to make sure the car will withstand the huge forces generated during the run and also be able to transmit all the data to the support crew in real-time.
-Throughout the car TE's DEUTSCH and Raychem products are key to making this happen, and some of these products may be considered the fastest in the world after that experience!
+Then in 2018 the plan was to test for the first time the rocket on a specially created race track at Hakskeenpan, in Northern Cape South Africa and try to reach 500mph - a new milestone on the journey to setting a new World Land Speed Record .
+As this was never done before, there was a huge effort in planning to make sure the car would withstand the huge forces generated during the run and would also be able to transmit all the data to the support crew in real-time.
+In November 2019, High Speed Testing sessions led the team to a succesful 628mph (1010km/h) run.
+The team plan will be to be back to Hakskeepan during Autumn 20 to break the world land speed record.
+Throughout the car TE's DEUTSCH and Raychem products are key to helping make this happen, and some of these products may be considered the fastest in the world after that experience!

 HOW ABOUT ROBOTICS ?